-Best Bang for the Buck – What to Buy at the Fireworks Stand
+Best Bang for the Buck – July 4th Fireworks Buying Guide

-However, since I usually wait until the last possible minute to buy fireworks, there is a ton of other customers and I just usually buy one of those huge ‘value’ packs of fireworks and maybe one canister of the big balls that make the big booms and have done with it.
+Since I usually wait until the last possible minute to buy fireworks, there is a ton of other customers and I just usually buy one of those huge ‘value’ packs of fireworks and maybe one canister of the big balls that make the big booms and call it a day.

-So, am I wasting a lot of money by not being a more selective shopper?
-I did some research this year and the answer is….not really.
+Am I wasting a lot of money by not being a more selective shopper?
+I did some research this year and the answer is….
+Not really.

 Most of your better value packs start at $45 or above, so this might be priced out of your budget.
 Here’s a good website for some fireworks that might fit around a tighter budget.